-Qajar dynasty ruled the Persian Empire from 1781 to 1925.
+Qajar dynasty ruled Qajar Iran from 1781 to 1925.
 Art, architecture, and other art forms produced during their reign are referred to as Qajar art.
-Furthermore the country truly experienced an artistic boom thanks to this long period of relative peace.
+Furthermore, the country truly experienced an artistic boom thanks to this long period of relative peace.
 Fath Ali Shah was the second ruler who ruled in Teheran from 1796.
 He was a powerful art patron and a commissioner of stunning royal portraits which were meant to serve as propaganda, immortalizing him and presenting him as an exquisite monarch.

-The Qajar portraits demonstrate a hybrid between Europeans trends and the Persian tradition; Shah is shown full length, standing, like in European royal portraits.
+The Qajar portraits demonstrate a hybrid between European trends and the Persian tradition; Shah is shown full-length, standing, like in European royal portraits.
 Yet at the same time, the portrait contains many hidden symbols, which is typical of Islamic art.
 Shah holds a scepter with a figure of a hoopoe on top.
-This is the prophetic bird of King Solomon (Suleiman) mentioned in the Koran, as well as a bird representing God in Sufi art.
-The three plumes of black crane feathers on top of his crown represent royal worth, which is also emphasized by the richness of ornament on his silk dress.
+This is the prophetic bird of King Solomon (Suleiman) mentioned in the Quran, as well as a bird representing God in Sufi art.
+The three plumes of black crane feathers on top of his crown represent royal worth, which is also emphasized by the richness of the ornament on his silk dress.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!